ikajdan/aimwave/README.md

 ## Game Mechanics

-The game has a straightforward scoring system, awarding 1 point for each target hit.
-The game concludes when the 30-second time limit expires.
-Players can reload the gun at any time, though the weapon has a limited ammo capacity of 10 bullets.
+The game features a simple scoring system, granting 1 point for each target hit.
+Targets appear at random locations along the walls, facing the player, and must be shot to score.
+The game ends when the 30-second timer runs out.
+Players can reload their gun at any moment, though the weapon can only hold 10 bullets at a time.

 ## Project Structure